Seth-McKilla/covalent-dao/README.md

-This repo is a submission for the [DAO Analytics Dashboard Template](https://gitcoin.co/issue/covalenthq/covalent-gitcoin-bounties/5/100026820) hosted by [Covalent](https://www.covalenthq.com/) on GitCoin.
+This repo is a submission for the [DAO Analytics Dashboard Template](https://gitcoin.co/issue/covalenthq/covalent-gitcoin-bounties/5/100026820) hackathon hosted by [Covalent](https://www.covalenthq.com/) on GitCoin.

 #DAOlytics
 Daolytics is a basic open source, multi-chain compatible, DAO Analytics Dashboard Template, powered by the Covalent API.